mpvio/simplePythonGame/README.md

+NOTE: Run VIEW_game_ui.py if not using the .exe file.

 This is a 3 vs 3 battler.
 Each participant is randomly generated, with your team in the top row and the AI opponent’s on the bottom.
 Each unit has a starting ATK of 4 and 20 HP.

 Game flow: